Let’s summarize our previous blog All about DevOps. In our previous blog, we covered,

 Features

-Kubernetes will control for you which server will host the container, how it will be launched etc
+will host the container, how it will be launched etc

-It is able to manage more clusters at the same time
+It is able to manage more clusters at the same

 It offers security, networking and storage services